What is Distributed Denial of Service (DDoS) attack?

 IP Spoofed attack is used to attack a large number of computers with a number of invalid requests of a certain type.

 This technique id is implemented in two ways:

-- First one is a victim is flooded with multiple forged packets coming from several spoofed IP address.
+- The first one is a victim is flooded with multiple forged packets coming from several spoofed IP addresses.

 - The second one is used to spoof the IP address of the victim itself and then send the request to the other recipients through the victim.